 To define what constitutes a major gift at your nonprofit, consider your budget, donor history, and in-house talent and capacity (staff, board members, volunteers, etc).
 Then, work through these six steps to help build major donor relationships that will last a lifetime.

 1. Assessment: Are you ready to make a big ask?

 Before launching a major donor giving program, look inward.
 Is your nonprofit prepared?
 You should know who at your nonprofit will be involved in asking for large gifts and ensure they’re supported.
 Then, consider hosting a roundtable to unpack topics such as personal relationships to money and social and cultural taboos associated with money to assess your team’s comfort levels.
 Work to build a culture of celebrating fundraising wins, practicing fundraising asks out loud, and discussing the challenges openly and honestly.
 Major gift fundraising is a skill that can be learned with other fundraisers—whether those fundraisers are at your organization or in a larger fundraising network like GlobalGiving!

 2. Identification: Who are your potential major donors?

-During your research, look for specific indicators that might guide you toward a shorter list of potential major donors you could reach out to.
+The answer to that question will kick-start your research.
+Look for specific indicators that might guide you toward a shortlist of prospects.
 These indicators can be:

-3. Cultivation: How are you planning for the future?
+3. Cultivation: How are you building and strengthening relationships?

 4. Solicitation: How can you personalize your ask?